ProximalElk6186/xmb-linux/README.md

 > Hey, we definitely need more people to know about this project!
 # XMB™ Linux
-Linux Desktop Environment with XMB™ interface, powered by Electron.
+Linux Desktop Environment with XMB™ interface.

 This GitHub repository only hosts the code for the UI.
-For Linux kernel code, please see https://github.com/torvalds/linux For Electron's code, please see https://github.com/electron/electron
+For Linux kernel code, please see https://github.com/torvalds/linux

 Feel free to contribute to this repository by Forking it, making the changes and then making a Pull Request.